Targeting Specific Metabolic Compounds

 Our proprietary and scalable manufacturing capabilities enable us to produce large quantities of our oral enzyme product candidates sufficient to support our clinical and commercial strategy in a cost-effective manner.

-The company’s lead product candidate, ALLN-177, is in clinical testing for the treatment of adult secondary hyperoxaluria, and a program is planned to address the orphan designations in pediatric hyperoxaluria and primary hyperoxaluria.
+The company’s lead product candidate, reloxaliase (formerly ALLN-177), is in clinical testing for the treatment of adult secondary hyperoxaluria, and a program is planned to address the orphan designations in pediatric hyperoxaluria and primary hyperoxaluria.
 The company's second candidate, ALLN-346, is in early stage R&D for the treatment of hyperuricemia in patients with moderate to severe CKD.

-We have issued and pending patent applications covering ALLN-177 and ALLN-346 in addition to the trade secrets that cover our manufacturing process.
+We have issued and pending patent applications covering reloxaliase and ALLN-346 in addition to the trade secrets that cover our manufacturing process.